Paganiniana/Coursera_Capstone/README.md

 The goal of this project is to:

 1. Discern neighborhoods in Toronto, CA that are similar to a given target neighborhood.
-2. A project of choice.
-(README will be updated to reflect)
+2. Use similar neighborhood information to analyze student success on a neighborhood level.

 ## Tools